 If the main thing you want from a coffee machine is convenience, the Dinamica is probably for you.
 It's conveniently sized, conveniently designed, and convenient to use, offering you freshly ground espresso in less than a minute, with just a couple of button presses.

 Serious baristas will want to look elsewhere for more in-depth controls and customisations, but if you just want to get a good cup of coffee without having to think too much at 7 in the morning, this is a great choice.

 Read our full De'Longhi Dinamica ECAM 350.35.W Bean to Cup review

 The Nespresso Expert and Milk is a comprehensively featured Nespresso machine with some slightly unnecessary smart functions bolted on.
-Still, you get a range of coffee styles and a built-in milk frother, it's dead easy to use, and every now and as long as you're organised, you'll get to make yourself a coffee from bed every now and then.
+Still, you get a range of coffee styles and a built-in milk frother and it's dead easy to use.
+Plus, as long as you're organised, you'll get to make yourself a coffee from bed every now and then.

 Read our full Nespresso Expert and Milk review